Property Marketing

 Common Septic System Problems

-Septic systems are durable but can develop problems if not properly maintained.
+Septic systems are durable but can develop problems if not properly maintained, making professional septic tank repairs essential when issues arise.
 One common issue is a clogged drain field, which occurs when solids from the septic tank flow into the drain field and block the pipes.
 This can happen if the tank is not pumped frequently enough, causing the sludge and scum layers to overflow.
 When the drain field becomes clogged, wastewater may return to the home or pool on the yard's surface.

 Another problem is soil saturation, which can occur after heavy rainfall or if too much water is used in the home.
 Excessive water in the system can overwhelm the drain field, preventing proper filtration.
 This can lead to foul smells, slow drains, and even flooding in the yard.